qqMelon/silver-octo-guacamole/README.md

 This project is just for update your version of ElvUI addon of World of Warcraft or install it quickly

+For use it, place the binary in: `World of Warcraft\Interface\<here>\Addons`.
+You can create shortcut for the program and launch it everywhere !

 ## TODO

 - [x] Check remote version on ElvUI website